StarPlayrX/bigmac/README.md

 4. Your GPU Must Support Metal.
 I highly recommended this GPU: Radeon RX 580 8 GB on eBay for $299
 5. 1 external USB SSD or hard drive.
 Thumb drives are not supported.
 6. For the actual installation, A SSD or Hard drive with 60GB or more.
 256GB Recommended.

-Legacy USB 2.0 for keyboard and mouse devices is not working 100%.
-If you leave them plugged into a USB 2.0 port, they will work.
-If you disconnect them, they won't reconnect.
-This is a problem with Big Sur which Apple introduced on their own.
-A workaround is use a USB3.0 PCIe card but this only works when the system is booted, not from a cold start.
-USB 3.0 hubs plugged into a USB 2.0 port may also work.
-A patch may be implemented to take care of this issue.

-Note: Option boot using a boot screen requires a keyboard in directly into the machine and not a PCIe card.
-Bluebooth keyboards do not catch up in time and PCIe cards don't work without an OS.
-There used to be a a Bluetooth fix in NVRAM for this.
-If I locate the fix, will update.

 #### Support does not come with bigmac.
 I work on many projects.
 This is one that I do in my spare time.
 #### Issues are to be used for reporting bugs or features, not I can't get this to work.